 Cannabidiol (CBD) helped my partner manage his symptoms during the thick of his withdrawal.
 We discovered about using CBD for ADHD while scanning Reddit for ways to quit Adderall naturally.
 According to the discussions we found on Reddit and in other groups, CBD has already helped reduce the severity and length of withdrawal for many people.

-Aside from my partner's anecdotal experience, the available research strongly suggests CBD can be a powerful tool to combat many of the pitfalls of Adderall withdrawal.
+Aside from a anecdotal experience, the available research strongly suggests CBD can be a powerful tool to combat many of the pitfalls of Adderall withdrawal.
 Most Cannabidiol extract is all-natural and safe to use under almost any circumstances, and easy to incorporate into your regimen as a daily supplement.

 Some of the correlations between Adderall withdrawal and potential CBD oil benefits are: